shapelets/khiva/doc/sphinx/source/gettingStarted.rst

     make -j8
     make install

-It will install the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.
+It installs the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.

 Install Khiva library from source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Run `cmake install`.
+-  Run `make install`.

 Generating the khiva installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Mac OS the installer can be generated running the command `cpack -G productbuild` inside the build folder.
+For Mac OS, the installer can be generated by running the command `cpack -G productbuild` inside the build folder.
+Note that, before generating the installer you have to follow the previous ``Build from source code`` section.

 Generating documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~